scottsweb/null/readme.md

 ## changelog

+#### 1.0
+* Fix notice is class-admin-menu.php
+* Update options framework to 1.6
+* Clean transients daily
+* Move product post type to [null-child](https://github.com/scottsweb/null-child)
+* Add Google fonts to options framework typography option
+* Remove WP App Store
+* Replace a handful of the_title() calls with the_title_attribute()
+* Remove all references to hgroup as it is no longer valid HTML5
+* Add filter so child themes can play with content_width
+* Cache WordPress menus for better performance (might be a little rough around the edges)

 #### 1.0b
 * Updated option framework to be compatible with new media uploader
 * New settings for Windows 8 pinned sites